enimo/proxys/README.md

 listening on 0.0.0.0:9527
 listening on 0.0.0.0:9527
 ```
-Add the proxy pac file address on your mobile network panel.
+Add the proxy pac file address on your mobile network panel, and once more, enjoy it.
-And yet, enjoy it.

 ## Notes

 Especially note for Mac OS X user:

-Proxys' best partner HTTPScoop (http://www.tuffcode.com/download.html), It's one of your best matches.
+Proxys' suggested partner HTTPScoop (http://www.tuffcode.com/download.html), It's one of your best matches.

 ## Future